johnj974/triathlon-checklist/README.md

 <p>This website is used to present triathlon information to a user, it has a simple to use layout which is easy to navigate,
-It has three main pages used for the displaying of triathlon related information such as a checklist for the equipment that you would require for each event based on the disciplines that you are competing in.
+It has four main pages used for the displaying of triathlon related information such as a checklist for the equipment that you would require for each event based on the disciplines that you are competing in.
 The second page is an events page where you can input upcoming events  and where you can also record completed events and the differant discipline times.
 The third page is used to record notes regarding the events.
+There is an equipment suggestions page which a reader can use to familiarize themselves with the equipment required to do each event.
 Each page has a connected edit page which allows the user to update and delete any records that they make.
 This project has been deployed to heroku and can be viewed <a href="https://triathlon-assistant.herokuapp.com/" target="_blank">here.</a>
 The projects repository can be viewed <a href="https://github.com/johnj974/triathlon-checklist" target="_blank">here.</a><br>